septag/termite/deps/deboost.context/README.md

 Now open the generated solution file and build

 ### Usage
+Link your program with fcontext.lib/libfcontext.a and include the file _fcontext.h_.
 See _include/fcontext/fcontext.h_ for API usage.
 More info is available at: [boost.context](http://www.boost.org/doc/libs/1_60_0/libs/context/doc/html/index.html)